luuuk/screwthereview-server/README.md

 ------------ | ------------------------|------------
 location | String | Required
 categories | String[]| Optional
-price | Int from 1 - 4 | Optional
+radius | String (X mi) | Optional keywords | String | Optional

 To test the API, uers can utilize the CLI (with the `curl` command) and/or make API calls from a GUI service like Postman.
-Either way,
+For more information on using Postman, please visit <https://www.postman.com/>.

 &nbsp;